This article applies to a bicycle with::

-A rear sprocket intended for use without a derailer has long teeth, to allow the chain to loosen more before it is at risk of falling off.
+A rear sprocket intended for use without a derailer has long teeth, to allow the chain to loosen more with wear before it is at risk of falling off.
 Chainrings and sprockets for use with derailers have shorter teeth, to make shifting easier, but also making adjustment more critical.
-Lightweight ("track") aluminum chainwheels with long teeth are sold in the 1/8" width but are rare in the 3/32" width.
+Lightweight ("track") aluminum chainwheels with long teeth are sold in the 1/8" width but are rare in the narrower widths.
 Generally, older 3/32" chainwheels have somewhat longer teeth than newer models optimized for smoother shifting.

-When adjusting chain tension, you need to be able to turn the cranks, and so with a fixed gear or coaster brake, the rear wheel has to be off the ground.
-Be careful: the momentum of the rear wheel can crush a finger caught between a sprocket and the chain.
+When adjusting the chain, you need to be able to turn the cranks.
+With a fixed gear or coaster brake, the rear wheel has to be off the ground.
+Keep your fingers away from the sprockets: the momentum of the rear wheel can crush a finger caught between a sprocket and the chain.

 Start by installing the wheel at approximately the correct position and tightening the axle nuts.
 They don't need to be super tight at this stage, but should more than finger tight.
 Check the chain tension and wheel alignment.

 Most likely, the chain will be a bit loose, but perhaps the wheel is correctly aligned.
-Loosen the right-side axle nut and push the tire to the side so that the right end of the axle moves to the rear, then tighten the axle nut you loosened.
+Loosen the right-side axle nut and push the tire to the side so that the right end of the axle moves to the rear, then tighten the axle nut.

-The chain should droop as little as possible without your feeling feel increased resistance as you turn the crank.
+The chain should droop as little as possible without your feeling increased resistance as you turn the crank.
 If you get the chain a bit too tight, tighten the right-side axle nut partway.
 Tap the middle of the top run of the chain with the wrench to move the rear wheel forward just the tiny bit needed to make the chain run smoothly.
-The wheel will then be skewed, and you need to readjust the left end of the axle, but this has little effect on the chain.
+The wheel will then be skewed, and you need to readjust the left end of the axle.

-Once you have adjusted the chain tension, you will probably find that it doesn't remain constant as you turn the crank.
-The tension varies because the chainring and sprocket aren't perfectly centered.
+Once you have adjusted the chain slack, you will probably find that it doesn't remain constant as you turn the crank.
+The slack varies because the chainring and sprocket aren't perfectly centered.
 If you press the wrench down against the middle of the top run of chain, you can easily see how the amount of slack varies.

 Tighten up the stack bolts a bit and re-check.
 Tighten them in a regular pattern, like the lug nuts on a car wheel.
 Our standard pattern is to start by tightening the bolt opposite the crank, then move clockwise 2 bolts (144 degrees), tighten that one, clockwise 2 more, and so on.
 Never tighten two neighboring bolts in a row (well, not unless there are only 3 or 4 in all -- than you have no choice).
 You may prefer to go counterclockwise, but try to get in the habit of always starting at the same place and always going the same way.
 This reduces the chances of accidentally missing a bolt.